ColinZhusz/Make_Aus_Green_Again/README.md

 # Make Australia Green Again
 Monash University IE Project

-We are team Social Warriors, a group enthusiastic environmentalists with a vision to create a greener environment for our future generations.
-Follow this page as we take you through our journey of researching, designing and building an interactive way to classify waste correctly with a little magic of Machine Learning.
+We are team Social Warriors!

+A group enthusiastic environmentalists with a vision to create a greener environment for our future generations.
+Our project is aboutresearching, designing and building an interactive way to classify waste correctly with a little magic of Machine Learning.

 ## Team Name:
 Social Warriors